ebndrnk/PriceOfTaxi/README.md

 2. delete the logstash.yml folder and replace it with the corresponding file from my repository
 3. place the logstash.conf file in the pipline folder

+these files can be found in the corresponding paths in my repository

 ## Additional Information